 Then I went back down to the lake to take a few more photos.
 The baby coots were so so cute!!!

-I went back to my suite to make dinner.
+I returned to my suite to make dinner.
 I also started my second load of laundry.
 In case anyone ends up using this same washer/dryer combo, here are the directions: Dry triangle, Shirt with sun, Start, Wash, 14 30 44, Clock with basin on the right, Thermometer for temp, Start, NO sun shirt.
 It still ended up being complicated and I had to set the dryer three times – 30 mins each – for the clothes to dry.

 I went back down by the lake to take some photos at sunset while my clothes finished drying and then went back to my apartment to pack.

 *Review of the Borgolago Suites – Huge apartment steps from the waterfront, located on a quiet street.
 Clean, comfortable, well furnished with everything you would need, including a washer/dryer and fully equipped kitchenette.
 Air conditioning, secure wifi, comfortable bed, nice bathroom, good hairdryer, lots of closet space, fluffy towels and bathrobe.
 Very helpful staff.
 Windows can’t be opened, but it was a scent free apartment so no problems there for me!